-- December 4: Remember those in need.
-Perform an act of kindness or give to charity, following the example of Christ's compassion.42 - December 5: Reflect on the prophecy of the coming Messiah in Micah 5:2.
-Pray for the fulfillment of God's purposes in your life.43 - December 6: Celebrate St. Nicholas' Day by practicing generosity.
-Read about his legacy of helping the poor and consider giving anonymously.44 - 7 December 7: Pray for peace.
-Meditate on Philippians 4:7 and ask God to bring peace into your heart and relationships.45 - 8 December 8: Focus on the Virgin Mary's obedience.
-Read Luke 1:26-38 and pray for a willing heart to serve God.46 - 9 December 9: Reflect on the joy of salvation.
-Read Psalm 98 and praise God for His marvelous deeds.47 - December 10: Pray for the coming of God's kingdom.
-Meditate on the Lord's Prayer, especially, "Your kingdom come" (Matthew 6:10).48 - 11 December 11: Light a second Advent candle.
-Reflect on the coming of Christ and His promise of eternal life.49
+- 6 December 6: Celebrate St. Nicholas' Day by practicing generosity.
+Read about his legacy of helping the poor and consider giving anonymously. - 7 December 7: Pray for peace.
+Meditate on Philippians 4:7 and ask God to bring peace into your heart and relationships. - 8 December 8: Focus on the Virgin Mary's obedience.
+Read Luke 1:26-38 and pray for a willing heart to serve God. - 9 December 9: Reflect on the joy of salvation.
+Read Psalm 98 and praise God for His marvelous deeds. - December 10: Pray for the coming of God's kingdom.
+Meditate on the Lord's Prayer, especially, "Your kingdom come" (Matthew 6:10). - December 11: Light a second Advent candle.
+Reflect on the coming of Christ and His promise of eternal life. - December 12: Remember the prophets who foretold Jesus' birth.
+Read Isaiah 7:14 and thank God for His perfect plan. - December 13: Pray for courage to share your faith.
+Reflect on 1 Peter 3:15 and ask God for boldness.